Ya0Yang/Angle-Refinement/README.md

 # Angle-Refinement

-Partially Brutal Force Angle Refinement based on GENFIRE
+Partially Brutal Force Angle Refinement based on GENFIRE/GRADIRE

 Assumption: each projection is individual from each other